- Adult Clinics

 Immunizations for children 2 months to kindergarten.
 Appointments are necessary.
 All communities welcome.

-Children’s Clinic—February 4 and March 4
+Children’s Clinic—March 4 and April 1

 (Shot records are due one week prior to appointment.)